 - Corrections systems

 - Ethical issues in criminal justice

 Employment Outlook and Salary Info

-Between 2014 and 2024, employment for correctional officers was expected to grow by 4%, according to BLS figures.
-Job prospects are expected to remain favorable due to numerous factors, including a rise in population growth and the high turnover rate in the field; the latter factor is attributed to corrections work often being highly stressful, requiring shift work and involving low pay.
-As of May 2015, correctional officers and jailers had median annual wages of $40,530, with first-line supervisors of correctional officers earning median annual wages of $59,720 (www.bls.gov).
+Between 2018 and 2028, employment for correctional officers and jailers is expected to decline by 7%, according to BLS figures.
+Despite the projected decline in employment, job prospects should still be good due to the need to replace correctional officers who retire, transfer to other occupations, or leave the labor force.
+As of May 2018, correctional officers and jailers had median annual wages of $44,330, with first-line supervisors of correctional officers earning median annual wages of $63,340 (www.bls.gov).

 Continuing Education Information

 Correctional officers and managers are required to possess a bachelor's degree.
 In addition, most complete on-the-job training or have a background in the military or law enforcement.
 Advancement into more senior administration roles for correctional officers typically comes through experience rather than education.
 However, for those seeking advanced study, a master's degree or Ph.D. in criminal justice may be pursued.
 Certification is not required for work in corrections.